Symbolism of Numbers – an analysis by Dr Koosal Sen

 symbolism_of_numbers

-In the 4th century B.C.
-Pythagoras, the great Greek Philosopher & the forefather of numerology introduced a concept – ‘Everything in the universe is in balance and everyone is playing their unique and important part in the one great vibrational chorus, which gave meaning to numbers’.
-He was one of the first spiritual scientist who connected the cosmic music of vibrations with numbers.
+In the 4th century B. C. Pythagoras, the great Greek Philosopher & the forefather of numerology, introduced a concept – ‘Everything in the universe is in balance and everyone is playing their unique and important part in the one great vibrational chorus, which gave meaning to numbers’.
+He was one of the first spiritual scientists who connected the cosmic music of vibrations with numbers.

 Read: A brief note on Gulik

-Horizontal line represents attachment;
+Horizontal line represents attachment.

 Vertical line shows connection without symbols;